 Off-site parking areas must be located within a 1,500-foot radius of the use served by such parking, measured between the entrance of the use to be served and the outer perimeter of the furthest parking space within the off-site parking lot.
-Off-site parking lots are allowed as of-right only in zoning districts that permit either the principal use to be served by the off-site parking spacesor non-accessory parking uses.
-Off-site parking in other zoning districts requires review and approval of a special use special land use permit in accordance with the procedures of Article 19.
+Off-site parking lots are allowed only in zoning districts that permit the principal use to be served by the off-site parking spaces.